jonnor/projects/brushless/README.md

 * Outrunner design instead of inrunner
 * Using iron-core (M4 bolts) electromagnets instead of air
 * Has a bearing (608) and a metal axel (M8)
-* 6 pole stator, 8-10 pole rotor instead of 3/4
+* 6 teeh stator, 8-10 pole rotor instead of 3/4
 * Smaller distance between rotor and stator magnets

 Important features retained